Becca Balint: Israel and Palestine

-In October 2023, Balint supported Israel's invasion of the Gaza Strip in response to the 2023 Hamas attack on Israel, and supported continued military aid to Israel stating that "Israel is literally surrounded by countries that want to destroy it, and it’s smaller than the size of Vermont.
-Imagine Vermont surrounded on all sides by enemies ...
-So it has to have that aid to defend itself.
-It’s in the midst of an existential threat."
-On November 9, hundreds of protestors marched on a fundraiser hosted by Balint, demanding that she call for a ceasefire in the Gaza war.
-On November 16, she became the 32nd member of Congress and the first Jewish congressperson to do so.
-In April 2024, Balint stated that "The United States cannot continue to support the extreme offensive that has caused unimaginable suffering to the Palestinian people" and that "supporting Netanyahu’s war in Gaza will undermine Israel’s long-term security and standing".
-Balint then said she would vote against offensive weapons to Israel.
-In July, Balint boycotted Netanyahu’s speech to Congress and said he led "the most extremist government that Israel has ever seen."
+Following the 2023 Hamas attack on Israel, Balint initially supported continued military aid to Israel stating that "Israel is literally surrounded by countries that want to destroy it, and it's smaller than the size of Vermont.
+Imagine Vermont surrounded on all sides by enemies ....
+So, it has to have that aid to defend itself.
+It's in the midst of an existential threat."
+In the same month, Balint proposed a resolution to censure Marjorie Taylor Greene and was critical of Greene's censure resolution against Rashida Tlaib.

+On November 16, she became the 32nd member of Congress and the first Jewish congressperson to call for a ceasefire in the Gaza war.
+In April 2024, Balint stated that "The United States cannot continue to support the extreme offensive that has caused unimaginable suffering to the Palestinian people" and that "supporting Netanyahu's war in Gaza will undermine Israel's long-term security and standing".
+Balint supported blocking the sale of offensive weapons to Israel.
+In May 2025, Balint became an original co-sponsor of the Block the Bombs Act, which would halt military aid to Israel.

+In June 2024, Balint voted against legislation using the International Holocaust Remembrance Alliance's definition of antisemitism which equates anti-Zionism with antisemitism.

+In July, Balint boycotted Israeli Prime Minister Benjamin Netanyahu's speech to Congress and said he has led "the most extremist government that Israel has ever seen."
 Balint has called Israel's actions in Gaza a genocide.